Skip to main content

 • Warranty: 7-year warranty

-One of Vitamix’s Legacy Blenders, the Vitamix Professional Series 750 is still being sold because it’s a durable, hardworking appliance with a simple design that has stood the test of time.
-This model has hardened stainless steel blades and a cool-running, 2.2-peak horsepower motor.
+One of Vitamix’s Legacy Blenders, the Vitamix Professional Series 750, is still being sold because it’s a durable, hardworking appliance with a simple design that has stood the test of time.
+This model features hardened stainless steel blades and a cool-running 2.2-peak-horsepower motor.

 The blender also has five programmable settings and 10 speeds, along with a 64-ounce, low-profile container.
 And this model has a self-cleaning function, saving you time and effort.